wolfpug12/wolfpug12/README.md

 >
 > games (**sky: cotl**, pokemon, **casualties: unknown**, ace attorney)
 >
+> i am looking for other sky: cotl enjoyers! it is my current hyperfixation. i love season of performance, season of passage, season of duets, the two embers, and speculating about the currently very vague lore. i also love franticperformance and duetscellist. my enby lesbians ever
+>
 > ***please recommend robot and monster characters to me. i love painter so much it hurts /hj. rotom dex indirectly saved my life. i'm also very fond of the robots in bfdi. i have the mechanical minds pin on my school backpack :)***

 <p align="center">